schuppo/PasswordStrengthPackage/README.md

 It is in a early stage of development but should fulfill its purpose.

-This Validations provided include:
+The provided validations include:

-- contains alphabetic characters
+- check if input contains alphabetic characters
-- contains numeric characters
+- check if input contains numeric characters
-- contains mixed case characters
+- check if input contains mixed case characters
+- check if input contains symbols

 #History
+**[0.6]**

+- New validation rule to check if input contains symbols.
+Thanks to [closca](https://github.com/closca) for providing this new feature.

 **[0.5.3]**

 - Added new version to composer.json